 It contains a microcontroller and software known as IDE (Integrated Development Environment), which runs on the computer.
 The IDE also serves in writing and uploading computer code to the board.

-It is now well-known for beginners in electronics, not like other programmable circuit boards.
+Unlike other programmable circuit boards, it is now well-known for beginners in electronics.
 It does not need a different programmer to load any code on the board.
 All you need to get is a USB cable.
 Also, the IDE works on the simpler version of C++, which makes it easier to understand and learn.

 Also, artists and musicians use it to install and experiment with their new instruments.

 Affordability; the board is more affordable than other platforms

 The platform is clear and straightforward; beginners find it easy, while advanced users also find it flexible.